bluescarni/mppp/doc/real.rst

    :return: the Bessel function of *x*.

-   :exception unspecified: any exception thrown by the generic assignment operator of :cpp:class:`~mppp::real`.
+   :exception std\:\:invalid_argument: if the conversion between Arb and MPFR types
+     fails because of (unlikely) overflow conditions.

 .. _real_err_func: